 Natsume unquestionably had a fantastic run on the Game Boy Color, bringing 8-bit quality JRPGs and other titles like Lufia: The Legend Returns to the system.
 With a unique battle system and an unexpectedly complex narrative, this would be the third release in the series.
 It’s largely forgotten today by everyone except the most dedicated and aging JRPG enthusiasts.
 That’s a shame.
 Lufia: The Legend Returns is everything you could want from a JRPG on the go.

 Lufia: The Legend Returns will throw some extremely challenging dungeons your way.
-The 3×3 battle formation pattern you work with, featuring nine characters in play at any given time, only heightens this satisfying difficulty.
+The 3×3 battle formation pattern you work with, featuring nine characters in play at any given time, only heightens how satisfying it is when it all comes together.

 8. Dragon Warrior III